 WESTERVILLE, Ohio (AP) — For Donald Trump to win the White House in November, he’ll need the votes of women like lifelong Republican Wendy Emery.

-Yet the 52-year-old from the suburbs of Columbus, Ohio, is struggling with the idea of voting for her party’s presumptive presidential nominee.
+Yet Emery, a 52-year-old from the suburbs of Columbus, Ohio, can’t commit to voting for her party’s presumptive presidential nominee.

 “I’m just disappointed, really disappointed,” she said while standing in her arts and crafts shop.
 She and her circle of friends are “still in shock” over Trump’s success and wonder who is voting for him, “because we don’t know any of them.”